binary-array-ld/net.binary_array_ld.bald/docs/context.md

 ## Library

+For simple usage, use the `NetCdfLd.convert` method as described [here](lib.md#simple-usage).

-You can provide the context as an Apache Jena [prefix mapping](https://jena.apache.org/documentation/javadoc/jena/org/apache/jena/shared/PrefixMapping.html).
+Alternatively, you can provide the context as an Apache Jena [prefix mapping](https://jena.apache.org/documentation/javadoc/jena/org/apache/jena/shared/PrefixMapping.html).
 Pass a prefix mapping (or list of mappings) to the `ModelContext.create` method to create a `ModelContext` instance.
 You may also create your own implementation of `ModelContext`.